FidoMeta (FMC) Price Hits $0.0127 on Top Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-FidoMeta launched on March 17th, 2022.
+FidoMeta was first traded on March 17th, 2022.
 FidoMeta’s total supply is 15,000,000,000 tokens.
 FidoMeta’s official website is fidometa.io.
 FidoMeta’s official Twitter account is @fidometa and its Facebook page is accessible here.

 Buying and Selling FidoMeta

-It is usually not currently possible to buy alternative cryptocurrencies such as FidoMeta directly using US dollars.
-Investors seeking to acquire FidoMeta should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy FidoMeta using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as FidoMeta directly using US dollars.
+Investors seeking to acquire FidoMeta should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy FidoMeta using one of the aforementioned exchanges.

 Receive News & Updates for FidoMeta Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FidoMeta and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.